savashn/ecewo-docs/src/content/docs/api/copy_req.md

 ---
 title: copy_req()
-description: Documentation of Ecewo — A minimalist and easy-to-use web framework for C
+description: Minimalist and easy-to-use C web framework
 ---

 `copy_req()` is using for deep copying the `Req` object.
 It is necessary especially for async operations.